JayPeaa/milestone2/readme.md

 business graphically on a company website.
 This might be to drive stakeholder engagement through the use of an interactive charting tool.

 To enhance the user experience a more modern one page theme has been designed.
 It utilises the HTML scroll feature and JQuery to scroll to various sections of the website.
-As the user scroll down the page manually the nav bar highlights the current section the user is currently viewing.
+As the user scrolls up & down the page the nav bar highlights the current section being viewed.

 A preloader has been included in the dashboard section to demonstrate to the user when data is loading.
 Various elements have also been faded out on loading the page which fade back in to view slowly when loading is complete.
 JQuery was used for this purpose.
 Another aspect of the site is that when being viewed in portrait view on a mobile device an image is displayed instructing the user to rotate the device to landscape in order to view the dashboard.

+To prevent poor user experience when viewing the dashboard section of the site in portrait mode on mobile devices a place holder is displayed.
+This communicates to the user the need to rotate the device to landscape view in order to view the dashboard.

 The flow of the site has been created in a more modern one page layout.
 Square edges and subtle use of shadow have been applied in order to make the various sections stand out.